 2005 New York transit workers begin a three-day strike, shutting down subways and buses—but not theatres—at the height of the holiday rush.
 The shows go on, with many Broadway actors seen walking or roller-blading to work.

 2015 Following in the footsteps of Zero Mostel, Herschel Bernardi, Topol, and Alfred Molina, among others, Danny Burstein is Tevye in the 50th anniversary staging of the classic American musical Fiddler on the Roof at the Broadway Theatre.
+The production runs 431 performances.

 Watch highlights from the 2015 Broadway revival of Fiddler on the Roof: